abh/geodns/README.md

 and other similar services.
 [![Build Status](https://travis-ci.org/abh/geodns.svg?branch=dev)](https://travis-ci.org/abh/geodns)

+## Questions or suggestions?

+For bug reports or feature requests, please create [an issue](https://github.com/abh/geodns/issues).
+For questions or discussion, you can post to the [GeoDNS category](https://community.ntppool.org/c/geodns) on the NTP Pool forum.

 ## Installation

 If you already have go installed, just run `go get` to install the Go